M3 / M4 · 12+ years total, 6+ in management

 Compensation benchmark

 Median compensation for Director Eng at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 FAANG director total comp at 50th percentile is $900k–1.5M.
 Director hires at scale-ups often come with 0.25–1% equity.
 Compensation tracks span of org and revenue / business impact owned.